jeromekelleher/ercs/docs/source/index.rst

 Multiple loci
 ****************************

-For meaningful multilocus simulations we must specifify the rate at which recombination occurs between loci.
+For meaningful multilocus simulations we must specify the rate at which recombination occurs between loci.
 In the extinction/recolonisation model this is done by describing the probability that two adjacent loci ``l`` and ``l + 1`` descend from different parents at an event.
 Therefore, in